-The Institute of Technology currently accepts 16-36 students into each class for the PTA program.
-Admission and acceptance into the program are in order of application if a baseline score is obtained by the applicant during the admissions process.
+The Institute of Technology currently accepts 16-36 students into each class for the PTA Program.
+Admission and acceptance into the program is in order of application, if a baseline score is obtained by the applicant during the admissions process.